 (3) Each District must submit a separate application for each assessment for which it chooses to apply.

-(4) All districts are eligible for each type of assessment.
+(4) All Districts are eligible for each type of assessment.

 (5) All applications are due by the date established by the Department.
 No late applications will be accepted.